kszenes/asl/notes/notes.md

 Explanation: The processor can issue 2 flops / cycle and each flop requires 4 cycles to complete.
 In order to achieve best performance, we need to issue flop instructions each cycle.
 Since the first instruction will take 4 cycles to complete, we need to create separate accumulators for each issued flop instruction during this period in order to use ILP.
 Thus for 4 cycles, we issue 2 flop instruction and require 8 accumulators in total.
 After the 4 cycles the same accumulators can be reused since the previous operation has terminated.

 # Compiler Optimizations
-- Code Motion (e.g., Loop-invariant code motion): Remove redundant computations
+- **Code Motion** (e.g., Loop-invariant code motion): Remove redundant computations
   - Pull computation out of loop
-- Strength Reduction: Replace costly operations with simpler ones
+- **Strength Reduction**: Replace costly operations with simpler ones
     - Power by bit shift
-- Scalar Replacement: Copy memory variables that are reused into local variables
+- **Scalar Replacement**: Copy memory variables that are reused into local variables
   - Prevents memory aliasing issues

   # Tile Size for GEMM